 - Keep it short with the insurance adjuster.
 Remember: the insurance adjuster is not your friend—he’s trying to save his company money.
 Anything you say can and will be used against you, so keep your interactions polite but short.

 - Collect evidence.
 Your compensation rate is based on your earnings, so make sure to document all of your wages, bonuses, and all of your pay stubs and W-2s.
+Your claim can be denied at any time.
+Be ready.

 - Document medical treatment.
 Keep records of all medical treatment you received, both in the U.S. and overseas.
 Get copies of all your overseas medical records before you return to the United States.